AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 Appointment with the stated details **must exist within CLInic**.

-You would not need `END_TIME` as same patient can never have overlapping appointments, hence `START_TIME` is sufficient.

 </box>

 ### 3.6 Unmarking an Appointment: `unmark`

-Use this command if you wish to unmark an appointment from the address book.
+Use this command if you wish to unmark an appointment from CLInic.
 You would be required to specify the patient's NRIC, the date and start time of the appointment.

 <box>